-In compliance of Regulation 33 (1) (b) (ii) of the SEBI (ICDR) Regulations, 2009, our promoters have agreed to bring into the escrow amount with a schedule commercial bank, difference between Issue Price and the price at which such Equity shares have been acquired by the Promoters, which is aggregating Rs. [•] Lakhs at least, one day prior to opening of the Issue.
+In compliance of Regulation 33 (1) (b) (ii) of the SEBI (ICDR) Regulations, 2009, our promoters have agreed to bring into the escrow account with a schedule commercial bank, difference amount between Cap Price and the price at which 21,06,805 Equity shares have been acquired by the Promoters, which is aggregating Rs.
+202.05 Lakhs at least one day prior to opening of the Issue.
+However, if the Issue Price determined is less than the Cap Price then the surplus amount bought in by Promoters shall be refunded to the Promoters.

-The Minimum Promoters' contribution has been brought in to the extent of not less than the specified minimum lot and from the persons defined as 'promoter' under the SEBI (ICDR) Regulations.
+The Minimum Promoters' contribution shall be brought in to the extent of not less than the specified minimum lot and from the persons defined as 'promoter' under the SEBI (ICDR) Regulations.
 The Equity Shares that are being locked in are not ineligible for computation of Promoters' contribution in terms of Regulation 33 of the SEBI ICDR Regulations.
 In connection, we confirm the following:

-- a) The Equity Shares offered for minimum 20% Promoters' contribution have not been acquired in the three years preceding the date of this Draft Red Herring Prospectus for consideration other than cash and revaluation of assets or capitalization of intangible assets nor resulted from a bonus issue out of the revaluation reserves or unrealized profits of the Company or against Equity Shares which are otherwise ineligible for computation of Promoters' contribution; - b) The minimum Promoters' contribution does not include Equity Shares acquired during the one year preceding the date of this Draft Red Herring Prospectus at a price lower than the Issue Price; - c) No equity shares have been issued to our promoter upon conversion of a partnership firm during the preceding one year at a price less than the issue price. - d) The Equity Shares held by the Promoter and offered for minimum Promoters' contribution are pledge; - e) All the Equity Shares of our Company held by the Promoters are in the process of being dematerialized; and - f) The Equity Shares offered for Promoter's contribution do not consist of Equity Shares for which specific written consent has not been obtained from the Promoter for inclusion of its subscription in the Promoter's contribution subject to lock-in.
+a) The Equity Shares offered for minimum 20% Promoters' contribution have not been acquired in the three years preceding the date of this Red Herring Prospectus for consideration other than cash and revaluation of assets or capitalization of intangible assets nor resulted from a bonus issue out of the revaluation reserves or unrealized profits of the Company or against Equity Shares which are otherwise ineligible for computation of Promoters' contribution;

+- b) In compliance of Regulation 33 (1) (b) (ii) of the SEBI (ICDR) Regulations, 2009, our promoters have agreed to bring into the escrow account with a schedule commercial bank, difference amount between Cap Price and the price at which 21,06,805 Equity shares have been acquired by the Promoters, which is aggregating Rs.
+202.05 Lakhs at least one day prior to opening of the Issue.
+However, if the Issue Price determined is less than the Cap Price then the surplus amount bought in by Promoters shall be refunded to the Promoters. - c) No equity shares have been issued to our promoter upon conversion of a partnership firm during the preceding one year at a price less than the issue price. - d) Some of the Equity Shares held by the Promoters and offered for minimum Promoters' contribution are pledge in accordance with Regulation 36 and 39 of SEBI (ICDR) Regulations, 2009; - e) All the Equity Shares of our Company held by the Promoters are dematerialized; and - f) The Equity Shares offered for Promoter's contribution do not consist of Equity Shares for which specific written consent has not been obtained from the Promoter for inclusion of its subscription in the Promoter's contribution subject to lock-in.